WilsonReese-AppDev/til/_posts/2021-04-11-more-lessons-from-exercism.md

 - I have also been using .each to look at each element in an array or hash and check if it meets some condition.
 - Using this has a catch all method has made my code a little messy.
 - Moving forward, I need to figure it out if I am
--- changing all the elements  => use .map
+- changing all the elements  => use .map
--or
+- or
---simply trying to check a condition => use the appropriate method for a hash or array
+- simply trying to check a condition => use the appropriate method for a hash or array

 Examples:
-To check a hash for a key:
+- To check a hash for a key:
 - hash.key?(some_key)
-To check an array for an element
+- To check an array for an element
 - array.includes?(some_element)

-To downcase all elements in an array new_array = array.map {|element| element.downcase }
+- To downcase all elements in an array
+- new_array = array.map {|element| element.downcase }

-instead of
+- instead of
-new_array=[]
+- new_array=[]
-array.each do |element|
+- array.each do |element|
-new_array.push(element.downcase)
+-    new_array.push(element.downcase)
-end
+- end

 4) Using .map shorthand
 - .map(&:to_i) => I used this on one of the exercism, matrix I think.